- Home

 Preventing serious injuries caused by trapping and entanglement in machinery

-In fiscal 2023, a total of three workers were injured due to trapping and entanglement in machinery.
+In fiscal 2025, a total of three workers were injured due to trapping and entanglement in machinery.
 This is the same as the number for the previous fiscal year.
-Accidents are still occurring when people’s hands become trapped in moving parts of machines while attempting unaccustomed tasks, such as repairing machines, that are in operation.
+Accidents are still occurring while attempting non-routine tasks, such as repairing machines.
+This happens when the worker prioritizes work efficiency and places hands in machinery still in operation.
 Accidents are particularly likely to occur when people are engaged in non-routine activities that are different from their normal tasks.
-We are striving to prevent recurrences by ensuring that workers always switch off machinery before working on it, and by implementing hardware-related countermeasures, such as risk assessments of the machinery used and modifications to prevent hand trapping accidents.
+We are striving to prevent recurrences by ensuring that workers definitely switch off machinery that poses risk of injury before working on it, and by implementing hardware-related countermeasures, such as advance risk assessments of the machinery used and modifications to prevent hand trapping accidents.
 We are also improving our software, including the revision of operator manuals, the display of warning signs, the promotion of hazard prediction activities, and the provision of safety education.
 We are also sharing information about work processes and countermeasures across multiple work sites.

 Occupational health and safety training